amontalenti/streams/streams/index.rst

 Feature         Description
 =============== ====================================================================
-Speed           1,000,000 tuples per second per node, using Thrift and ZeroMQ Fault Tolerance Workers and Storm mgmt daemons self-heal in face of failure Parallelism     Computations run over a cluster, and parallelism is tuneable Guaranteed Msgs Tracks lineage of data tuples, providing an at-least-once guarantee Easy Code Mgmt  Several versions of code in a cluster; multiple languages supported Local Dev       Entire system can run in "local mode" for end-to-end testing
+Speed           1,000,000 tuples per second per node, using Thrift and ZeroMQ Fault Tolerance Workers and Storm management daemons self-heal in face of failure Parallelism     Tasks run on cluster w/ tuneable parallelism Guaranteed Msgs Tracks lineage of data tuples, providing an at-least-once guarantee Easy Code Mgmt  Several versions of code in a cluster; multiple languages supported Local Dev       Entire system can run in "local mode" for end-to-end testing